 My tips about Vienna transport get you around town, and to and from the airport easily while using the best fares.
-My city has one of the best public transport systems in Europe, and a good supply of taxis and car rental firms.
+My city has one of the best public transport systems in Europe, and a good supply of taxis, limousine transfer and car rental firms.
 If you are planning to use transport for extended sightseeing, I’d love to share my metro sightseeing tour with you (clearly, you’ll need to get off most trains) and some tramway tour tips.

 In some cities, the cost of airport transfer can equal the cost of cheap flights.
 That is not the case with Vienna.
 Its international airport is only 12 km from the city, and transport costs are very reasonable.
 You can travel to and from the airports of Schwechat or Bratislava by train, bus or taxi.
 The most convenient way is private airport transfer directly to your hotel.
 The most popular transportation is the City Airport Train (CAT).

 Four of the five Vienna metro lines (U1, U2, U3, U4, U6) cut across the city centre or run alongside it.
 While I prefer tramway and bus for shorter ‘scenic’ routes, I like to take the U4 to Schönbrunn Palace or the U2 to Taborstrasse to visit Augarten with its park and porcelain museum.

 Other Vienna Transport: Tram and Bus

 The cheapest and a comfortable way to get around town is to use public transport.
 This includes trams, buses and the metro lines (underground and overground).

 Vienna’s network of 28 tramways takes you along the Ringstrasse and to outer residential areas.
 I use it to access places like the Kunsthaus Wien and Hundertwasserhaus, the Belvedere Vienna, and the shops, cafés and galleries of the sixth, seventh and eighth district.
 You can also visit the Vienna wineries up in Grinzing and Nussdorf by taking line D.